 There is a saying, “Accounting looks backward, and Finance looks forward.”
-Predictive analysis, forecasting, and planning always seem to be at the forefront of financial system initiatives; sometimes at the expense of improvements to the back office close process or systems.
+Predictive analysis, forecasting, and planning always seem to be at the forefront of financial system initiatives; sometimes at the expense of improvements to the back office systems or a solid close process.
 But, without reliable actuals, downstream forecasting is less meaningful.
 USGAAP, IFRS, and statutory reporting formats and content are mandated, controls required, and essentially considered a necessary evil each reporting period.
 Even as a necessary evil, there is significant value in how the preparation of the actuals provides the support and foundation for the look ahead and forward-looking analytics.

 A solid close process, system, and team provides value to an organization that is significant and should be appreciated beyond the “just a cost-center” mentality.
 It is the backbone of providing insight, visibility, confidence in the health of the organization, and the direction of where it is headed.
 Now, add an acquisition or divestiture and this throws a monkey-wrench into an already taxed close process with no room for margin of